phoenix1revv-risefromashes/Le-Arm--Robotic-Arm-control/README.md

-# Le-Arm--Robotic-Arm-control
-Custom Arduino control of LE-Arm robotic arm enabling more flexible and programmable movement beyond the default app

 # LE-Arm Robotic Arm Control (Arduino)

 This project started with controlling the LE-Arm robotic arm using its default company app, which felt too restrictive in terms of movement and flexibility.